WamdamProject/ODM2ControlledVocabularies/README.md

 A Step by step details with screenshots to create an EC2 instance and get to know how to access it are provided here @ The third below assumes you already have an EC2 instance and you're connected to it.

-## 2. Set up the enviroment on your local machine (install Python and Ansible)
+## 2. Set up the environment on your local machine (install Python and Ansible)
-To use this instructions you just need some basic knowledged on Linux Commands.
+To use this instructions you just need some basic knowledge on Linux Commands.
 Python, Django MySQL and Docker skills are desirable but not mandatory to deploy this application.
 You are going to deploy this application on remote hosts from a local machine that you have access to.
 To do so, you need to install some software on this local machine.
 These instructions are valid for any Debian based distributions (Ubuntu, Linux Mint, etc).
 Specific instructions for Windows systems are not provided here but these links might be useful:
 * http://python-guide-pt-br.readthedocs.io/en/latest/starting/install/win/
 * https://www.howtogeek.com/197947/how-to-install-python-on-windows/